GPII/gpii-chrome-extension/README.md

       1. Verify that everything appears correct.
 Pay particular attention to anything that was changed, e.g. version number/name, descriptions, screenshots and etc.
    8. When everything appears correct, publish the changes.
-      1. The actual publishing to the Chrome Web Store will take about an hour.
+      1. The actual publishing to the Chrome Web Store will take some time, and may need to go through a review process.
    9. Tag the master branch with the release (e.g. v0.1.0-beta.10)
    10. Create a GitHub release for the tag
        1. Go to the [gpii-chrome-extension](